bartificer/programming-by-stealth/docs/pbs49.md

 ### Part 5 — Add a Static `isAnimal()` to `Animal`

-The penultimate part of the challenge was to add a static function named `isAnimal()` to the `Animal` class which expects one argument, and returns `true` if that argument is an instance of `Animal` or any subclass there-of, and `false` otherwise.
+The penultimate part of the challenge was to add a static function named `isAnimal()` to the `Animal` class which expects one argument, and returns `true` if that argument is an instance of `Animal` or any subclass thereof, and `false` otherwise.

 They key here is to understand that the `instanceof` operator is aware of inheritance, and will follow the inheritance tree.
 In our farm example, an instance of `Cow` would be an instance of `Animal` because the class `Cow` extends the class `Animal`.
 Similarly, an instance of `Duck` would also be an instance of `Animal` because `Duck` extends `EggLayer` which extends `Animal`.